deveshm/connormcgarr.github.io/_posts/2019-05-13-Admin-Express-0day.md

 Let's begin with talking about why we need to take into consideration the [LIFO](https://www.cs.cmu.edu/~adamchik/15-121/lectures/Stacks%20and%20Queues/Stacks%20and%20Queues.html) (Last In First Out) structure of the stack.

 Since we are not using Metasploit, we are going to manually encode our shellcode.
 What we are going to do, at a high level, is an alignment of the stack.
-We are going to manipulate the stack to make the location of `EAX` equal to `ESP`.
-We will get to the low level details about using `EAX` to put our shellcode on the stack, but for right now let me explain about this stack alignment.
+We are going to manipulate the stack to make the location of EAX equal to ESP.
+We will get to the low level details about using EAX to put our shellcode on the stack, but for right now let me explain about this stack alignment.

-Since `EAX` will be the same location of `ESP`, we will essentially be pushing our decoded shellcode onto the top of the aligned stack (remember that ESP points to the top of the stack, and we will control where that is).
+Since EAX will be the same location of ESP, we will essentially be pushing our decoded shellcode onto the top of the aligned stack (remember that ESP points to the top of the stack, and we will control where that is).
 We will be writing the encoded shellcode, and then executing a `push eax` instruction after each of the encoded instructions.
 A `push` instruction, as you recall, puts an item on top of the stack.
-Since our stack pointer and `EAX` are at the same place, any `push eax` instruction will write whatever is in `EAX`, to lower memory addresses (in relation the current `ESP` value).
+Since our stack pointer and EAX are at the same place, any `push eax` instruction will write whatever is in EAX, to lower memory addresses (in relation the current ESP value).
 We will be encoding each line of shellcode and then executing a `push eax` instruction, to get it on the stack.
-This means that our decoded shellcode will start at `ESP`, which is wherever we are aligning it to, and grow towards the lower addresses (visually up the stack in the debugger), as each piece of encoded shellcode is decoded.
+This means that our decoded shellcode will start at ESP, which is wherever we are aligning it to, and grow towards the lower addresses (visually up the stack in the debugger), as each piece of encoded shellcode is decoded.
 Essentially, as each encoded instruction is executed, the decoded instructions will visually grow towards those instructions (which is another way of saying, growing towards the lower memory addresses).
 Since the stack is __LIFO__, we eventually will meet our decoded shellcode, simply by just executing our encoded instructions!
 This means we will need to begin with pushing the __END__ of our shellcode onto the stack.

 Here is an analogy of what I am trying to relay.
 Imagine I ask you to write an essay.
 In English, we start with the top left hand of the page and we write from left to right until we reach the bottom right hand corner.
 There is only one stipulation for this essay I would like you to write.
 I would like you to start at the bottom of the page and work your way up.
 If you started with the last word of your essay in the bottom right hand corner of the page, and continued to write backwards from right to left, you would have a coherent essay in the end!
 The only difference is that you wrote it in reverse order.
 If this analogy does not make sense, I have a diagram further along in this writeup that will give a bit of a visual to this sentiment I am trying to relay.